 Dr Yvonne Scott / What is a Portrait?
 Lucian Freud & Art History

 Wednesday 1 November 2017, 7pm – 8pm

 Everyone is familiar with the idea of a portrait, but the concept becomes elusive when you attempt to define it.
 Is it about a recognisable likeness of a person or psychological penetration?
 Is a portrait ultimately revealing or diversionary?
 Does it say as much about the artist as the sitter?
 What clues can one read from the way the subject is depicted?
 This lecture questions the meaning of portraiture and its role in art history, preliminary to exploring the revelations of Lucian Freud.
 Dr Yvonne Scott is Associate Professor in History of Art, and Director of TRIARC, the Irish Art Research Centre, at Trinity College Dublin.
-Book Now
+(External) Listen back to this talk

 (External) Listen back to the Preview Talk with Sarah Howgate, Contemporary Curator, National Portrait Gallery (NPG) London and David Dawson, artist, Freud’s assistant and friend of 20 years, as they offer an insightful reflection on Freud’s studio, archive and last major exhibition held at the NPG, involving the artist during his lifetime.

 (External) Read a review in The Irish Times

 (External) Listen to an interview with David Dawson, Artist, Lucian Freud’s studio assistant and friend of 20 years and Christina Kennedy, Senior Curator: Head of Collection, on Arena, RTE Radio One.